 Stocks represent fractional ownership in a company, meaning that stock has no guaranteed repayment of your principal.
 Instead, you rely on someone to pay more in the future or for dividends to provide income.
 However, neither are certain.

-Thus, it is natural to desire an asset with a guarantee.
+Thus, it is natural to desire an asset with a guarantee (a safety net).
 Enter bonds, certificates of deposit, money markets, and annuities.

 With bonds, certificates of deposit, and money markets, all three represent an I-Owe-You debt contract, while annuities are insurance agreements.